ku-nlp/jumanpp/README.md

 Download the package from [Releases](https://github.com/ku-nlp/jumanpp/releases)

+**Important**: Only the package version contains a pretrained model and can be used for analysis.
+And be careful when mixing versions.

 ```bash
 $ tar xf jumanpp-<version>.tar.xz # decompress the package
 $ cd jumanpp-<version> # move into the directory